 The term “Theatre of the Absurd” was coined by critic Martin Esslin in 1961 to describe a group of playwrights—including Samuel Beckett, Eugène Ionesco, Jean Genet, and Harold Pinter—who broke away from conventional drama.
 Their works rejected coherent plots, logical dialogues, and defined character arcs in favor of illogicality, repetition, and existential questioning.

-Rooted in the philosophy of existentialism, especially the ideas of Albert Camus and Jean-Paul Sartre, the Theatre of the Absurd reflects a worldview where life lacks inherent meaning, and humans are trapped in a cycle of confusion, waiting, and decay.
+Rooted in the philosophy of existentialism (explained below), especially the ideas of Albert Camus and Jean-Paul Sartre, the Theatre of the Absurd reflects a worldview where life lacks inherent meaning, and humans are trapped in a cycle of confusion, waiting, and decay.

 Overview of Waiting for Godot